Asbestos at work

 Businesses have a legal duty to manage the asbestos in their property, it is therefore essential you know what materials are made of and their location, so that anyone carrying out work at the premises such as electricians, gas fitters, plumbers etc can be informed of the location of the asbestos containing material before any work starts.
 It is the duty holders responsibility to protect anyone on their premises from the risks of ACMs.

-Further information can be obtained from the HSE asbestos page.
+Further information can be obtained from the Health and Safety Executive asbestos website.

 The legislation does not apply to domestic premises, however as asbestos has been used in the construction of houses and flats, the presence of asbestos should be determined before any works are undertaken.